|Site Type:||Summary Page - see also hyperlinked individual entries|

 Shelly Beach at Manly is a Scenic Shore dive

 Shelly Beach: Two separate dives with different terrains: North Side is boulders to sand; south, along the Esplanade, is rocky and kelpy.

 As part of Cabbage Tree Bay Aquatic Reserve rated as the best shore dive in NSW; vis is typically better on the boulderous north side.
 Over 200 recorded species, you’ll see 25+ on any dive if you get in amongst the rocks – don’t just swim along the boulder/sand line!

-Large variety of mid-size temperate reef fish; lots of juveniles; occasional Bull Ray, Dusky Whalers and Dolphin.
+A large variety of mid-size temperate reef fish can be found; lots of juveniles; occasional Bull Ray, Dusky Whalers and Dolphin.

 Blue Fish Point Wall at Manly is a Scenic wall dive

 A colourful wall with sponge and a few soft corals, and lots of little stuff.
 Take a bearing from the boat, hit the wall, go to one edge (opposite edge to all the other divers!), work your way along the wall at 15m, in one direction, and at 2/3 tank, go up to 7m and traverse back to the other end.